iam-devman/Drive-Limit/README.md

 ## Overview

-Drive-limit is an ios ppeed tracking App that is designed to enhance driving safety by providing real-time tracking and notifications.
+Drive-limit is an ios speed tracking App that is designed to enhance driving safety by providing real-time tracking and notifications.
 The app displays the user's current speed, location, road information, and posted speed limits.
 It also alerts users verbally when they exceed speed limits and keeps a detailed record of all speed violations.
 The app's interface is intuitive, featuring three main screens to access vital information and review driving habits.

 ## Features